-The Company adopted SFAS No. 123(R), "Share-Based Payment" on January 1, 2006 and implemented it using the modified prospective method for transition purposes.
-As of December 31, 2008, the Company has two stock based compensation plans, which are described in Note 10.
-The Company accounts for stock based compensation in accordance with SFAS No. 123(R).
-We use the Black Scholes option pricing model for calculating the fair value of awards issued under our stock based compensation plans.
+As of December 31, 2009, the Company maintained one stock based compensation plan, which is described in Note 10.
+The Company accounts for its stock based compensation plan using the fair-value based method for costs related to share-based payments, including stock options.
+The Company uses the Black Scholes option pricing model for calculating the fair value of awards issued under its stock based compensation plan.
 Stock based compensation cost is measured at the grant date, based on the fair value of the award that is ultimately expected to vest, and is recognized as an expense over the requisite service period.